 Registered Massage Therapy

-We have been working with traditional hands-on healing for 18 years!
-In this time, we have recovered and supported all usual conditions, and some unusual ones.
+We have been working with traditional hands-on healing since 2000!
+In this time, we have recovered and supported all usual conditions as well as some unusual ones.
 We are often still in awe of how well compassionate touch and deep listening can heal the body, mind, emotional self, and spirit.

-We are trained in advanced massage and healing techniques and can alter them for all unique populations and all physical conditions.
-Our team of three massage therapists have a combined experience of 46 years!
+We are trained in advanced massage and healing techniques.
+We can alter them for all unique populations and all physical conditions.

 All inquiries welcome.

-For more information on massage therapy, have a look at our blog:
+For more information on massage therapy, have a look at our blogs:

 The benefits of massage are wide ranging such as improving circulation, increasing joint mobility and reducing pain and muscular tension.
 Research over the past 20 years supports the health benefits of massage in reducing stress, anxiety and alleviating pain.1 The Mayo Clinic lists the following conditions that can benefit from massage – anxiety, digestive disorders, fibromyalgia, headaches, insomnia related to stress, myofascial pain syndrome, soft tissue strains or injuries, sports injuries and temporomandibular joint pain.2 Clients report a feeling of well-being, sleepiness and relaxation following a massage.